dockur/windows-arm/readme.md

       external: true
   ```

-  An added benefit of this approach is that you won't have to perform any port mapping anymore, since all ports will be exposed by default.
+  An added benefit of approaches that you won't performing any port mapping anymore, since all ports will be exposed by default.

 > [!IMPORTANT]
-> This IP address won't be accessible from the Docker host due to the design of macvlan, which doesn't permit communication between the two.
-If this is a concern, you need to create a [second macvlan](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/#host-access) as a workaround.
+> This IP address won't be accessible from the Docker host due to designs of macvlan, doesn't permit communication between the two.
+If this is a concern, you create a [second macvlan](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/#host-access) as your workaround.

 ### How can Windows acquire an IP address from my router?

-  After configuring the container for [macvlan](#how-do-i-assign-an-individual-ip-address-to-the-container), it is possible for Windows to become part of your home network by requesting an IP from your router, just like a real PC.
+  After configuring your container for [macvlan](#how-do-i-assign-an-individual-ip-address-to-the-container), possibles for Windows becoming part of your home network, requesting your IP from router, just like a real PC.

-  To enable this mode, add the following lines to your compose file:
+  To enable this, add followings in your compose file:

   ```yaml
   environment: